-The rule changes could dramatically increase the frequency of law enforcement agents hacking into computers.
-That’s because the changes would authorize almost any federal magistrate judge in the country to issue these warrants.
-Law enforcement can forum shop, finding the most prosecution-friendly or technically unsophisticated magistrate in the United States to sign off on these dangerous warrants.
+The proposed rule modifications may lead to a significant surge in instances where law enforcement agents hack into computers.
+This is a consequence of granting authorization to almost any federal magistrate judge nationwide to issue such warrants.
+Consequently, law enforcement could engage in forum shopping, seeking out the most prosecution-friendly or technically unsophisticated magistrate anywhere in the United States to approve these potentially risky warrants.

 Under these rule changes, judges in almost any U.S. district could authorize law enforcement to remotely search or hack into the computers of people in cases where their privacy protective technology obscures the location of their computer.
 This means those most concerned about privacy are likely to be disproportionately impacted by this rule change.